mohitchaudhary007/Endless-Runner/README.md

-Endless Run - Unity Game

 Overview

-Endless Run is an exciting infinite runner game developed using Unity.
-The player controls a character running through a dynamically generated environment, avoiding obstacles and collecting power-ups to achieve the highest score possible.
+This is an endless runner game built using Unity.
+The player controls a character that continuously runs through a dynamically generated environment, avoiding obstacles and collecting power-ups to maximize their score.

 Features

 Endless Gameplay: The game continues infinitely until the player collides with an obstacle.

+User-Friendly Interface: Modern and easy-to-use interface.

 Dynamic Environment: Randomly generated obstacles and terrain for a unique experience every time.